Drum (container): Reconditioning

 Steel drums are commonly reconditioned for further use.
 Life cycle studies of reconditioning and reuse have been quite favorable.

 Clean drums go to a qualified reconditioner: hazardous residue can be a concern to regulators.
-Reconditioning usually consists of inspection, removal of labels, cleaning (mechanical, heat, or caustic cleaner), straightening of dents and chimes, replace gaskets, painting, testing, marking and labeling.
+Reconditioning usually consists of inspection, removal of labels, cleaning (mechanical, heat, or caustic cleaner), straightening of dents and chimes, replacement of gaskets, painting, testing, marking and labeling.
 Steel drums can often go through many use - reconditioning - reuse cycles before they are recycled or landfilled.